nhsconnect/gpconnect/pages/accessrecord/accessrecord_use_case_retrieve_a_care_record_section.md

 {% include tip.html content="This is a type level operation (i.e. is not associated with a given resource instance)." %}

+{% include custominfocallout.html content="**Important:** In order to ensure no provider changes are necessary in this release, provider systems are not expected to uplift the <code>version value</code> from 0.5.0." type="warning" %}

 ```xml
 <OperationDefinition xmlns="http://hl7.org/fhir">
 	<id value="getcarerecord" />